Bachelor of Science Legal Studies 120 Credits | School of Social and Behavioral Sciences | Dobbs Ferry

 Legal Studies Overview

-Graduates of the Legal Studies program are prepared for law school as well as careers in politics & administration, interest representation (lobbying) and conflict management.
+Graduates of the Legal Studies program are prepared for law school as well as careers in politics, non-profit advocacy, interest representation and conflict management.

 Frequently Asked Questions